fooltowise/NeroNotes/Nero's Notes/Launching a paid newsletter.md

 3. Leverage Twitter and "Influencers"
 4. Mix regular posts with epic posts
 5. Keep at it - it builds

+**Another great tip from Anne-Laure Le Cunff**: Over time, Google SEO can be a great booster if you can give quality answers to genuine user questions

 ## Launching a paid newsletter